NFL rookie first-round QBs: The good, bad and what's next

 Stat line: 148-of-273 (54.2), 1,670 yards, 10 TDs, 11 INTs; passer rating: 68.2; Total QBR: 30.7

 Positives: Rosen’s best attribute is his mental fortitude.
-He has an ability to forget about bad plays -- and there have been plenty of them this season -- and move on to the next one.
-That’s part of the reason why he has thrown for 656 yards in the fourth quarter, which accounts for more than 39.2 percent of his passing yards, while leading Arizona to two fourth quarter comebacks in his three wins.
+He has an ability to forget about bad plays -- and there have been plenty of them this season -- and move on to the next play.
+That’s part of the reason he has thrown for 656 yards in the fourth quarter, which accounts for more than 39.2 percent of his passing yards, while leading Arizona to two fourth-quarter comebacks in his three wins.

 Negatives: Rosen has shown week after week that it takes him too long to get in the rhythm of the game -- usually two or three quarters.
-By that time, he has already thrown a few high passes that were makeable throws or an interception or two, with the Cardinals playing from behind.
+By that time, he already has thrown a few high passes that were makeable throws or an interception or two, with the Cardinals playing from behind.
 He also has struggled in throwing the touch pass, sometimes rifling a short pass that, with a little finesse, could’ve been made.

 What's ahead: Nine games into his NFL career, Rosen continues to figure out how to be an NFL quarterback behind a patchwork offensive line and with limited offensive resources.
 But he’ll have a chance to win a few more games and build confidence as Arizona has the Lions, Falcons, Rams and Seahawks to finish the season. -- Josh Weinfuss